INRIA/scikit-learn-mooc/jupyter-book/predictive_modeling_pipeline/01_tabular_data_exploration_quiz.md

 A categorical variable is:

-- a) a variable with only two different possible values
+- a) a variable with only two different possible values (for instance "enabled" or "disabled")
 - b) a variable with continuous numerical values
+  (for instance price or temperature)
-- c) a variable with a finite set of possible values
+- c) a variable with a finite set of possible values (for instance "red", "blue", or "green")
 ```